adbertram/PowerLab/Part I/1-Book Introduction/Book Introduction.md

 We're essentially assuming you're an IT professional with a little bit of experience in the field.

+## Prerequisite Software

+To work through all of the demos we'll be working through in this book, we're going to assume you already have the following:

+- A Hyper-V hypervisor host with roughly 100GB+ of storage space.
+You can choose to use the [standalone Hyper-V 2016 server downloadable from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2016) or [install the Hyper-V role on full Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/install-the-hyper-v-role-on-windows-server).
+If you choose to install Hyper-V on a full Windows Server 2016 host, you can [download a 180 day free evaluation](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) of Windows Server 2016 from Microsoft.

+- A Windows 10 Pro client on the same network as the Hyper-V host.
+This will be the workstation we'll be performing all demos and remote work from.
+Windows 8.1 may work with PowerShell version 5 installed but it was not tested on.

+- The Windows 10 Pro client and the Hyper-V host in the same workgroup (not on a domain).

+- ISO for Windows Server 2016.
+An ISO can be [downloaded from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) for a 180 day free trial.

+- ISO for SQL Server 2016.
+An ISO can be [downloaded from Microsoft](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2016) for a 180 day free trial.

 ## Chapters

 ### Part I